SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

   Default: `3`.

 **backOffInitialInterval**
-The backoff initial interval on retry.
+The back-off initial interval on retry.

   Default: `1000`.

 **backOffMaxInterval**
-The maximum backoff interval.
+The maximum back-off interval.

   Default: `10000`.
 **backOffMultiplier**
-The backoff multiplier.
+The back-off multiplier.

   Default: `2.0`.